-Front Sloped Garden Goyt House Marple Bridge Cheshire.
+Front Sloped Garden Goyt House in Marple Bridge Cheshire

 However, it was always intended that the real star features of this garden would be the planting and my aim was to create waves and drifts across the entire space.
 In conversation with the client we added Tree Ferns to frame the stairs down to the lower levels and planted a Yew hedge as a defined boundary of the controlled garden pace, sitting as it does in a small area of forest.
 Although the planting is dense and impactful it creates a unique look within its setting without jarring with the more traditional woodland feel surrounding it.

 Viewing the before pictures and the mid build pictures you can really being to appreciate the transformation that this style of planting brings to the project.
 This is, after all, a project that is all about the plants.

 My aim as a designer has always been to try to avoid mediocrity.
 By that I mean I am always looking for ways to challenge myself and push my own boundaries.
 Usually that will manifest itself through my thought processes when putting together a planting palette.

 The planting design for this scheme is one I would only consider for a client who is a passionate gardener.
 Or one who has a good local garden maintenance team available.
 This style of planting will require regular maintenance to achieve both the long term vision keeping it in good order.
 In this particular instance, Warren Dickson falls into the very passionate gardener category.
 My initial scheme focused on rolling waves of planting using softer paler colours to the perimeter sides of the scheme.
 Cornus sanguinea ‘Winter Beauty’ and Nandina domestica ‘Firepower’ These addeddeep fiery reds In the winter months.